 |Comments on Crown of Thorns

 Oct 16, 2012

-Here is a little history for Crown of Thornes: it has been climbed before several times over the years but never really given a name.
-I think I first lead it around 2008/2009.
-It has been lead several times over the years and top roped as well by many Colorado Mountain College instructors and students.
-The only significant thing that I would like to add is that it makes a excellent link up into The Shroud in fat ice years, which would make it M4 WI4- or so.
+Here is a little history for Crown of Thorns: It has been climbed before several times over the years but never really given a name.
+I think I first led it around 2008/2009.
+It has been led several times over the years and top roped as well by many Colorado Mountain College instructors and students.
+The only significant thing that I would like to add is that it makes a excellent link-up into The Shroud in fat ice years, which would make it M4 WI4- or so.
 Really nice route either way though and one of the few routes in the canyon that consistently has great trad gear for mixed climbing.
 Thanks for putting in the anchors!
 Like the other work you have been contributing to 10 Mile Range as well.